 Considering Next Steps

-Once you have a good understanding of what it is that’s making your dream job no longer your dream job, then your next steps become much more clear.
+Once you have a good understanding of what is making your dream job no longer your dream job, your next steps become clearer.
 Generally, these steps will fall into three categories:

 – The issue is temporary and may resolve itself